Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 As Jensen Huang said during his keynote at Data+AI summit, "Generative AI is just everywhere, every single industry.
 If your industry's not involved in generative AI, it's just because you haven't been paying attention."

 But being widespread doesn't mean these models are flawless.
 In real business use cases, models very often miss the mark and need refinement.
-That's where LLM evaluations come in: to ensure models are reliable, accurate, and meet business preferences.
+Gartner reported that 85 percent of GenAI projects fail because of bad data, or the models weren’t tested properly.
+That's where LLM evaluations come to ensure models are reliable, accurate, and meet business preferences.

 LLM evaluation is the process of testing and measuring how well large language models perform in real-world situations.
-When we test these models, we look at how well they understand and respond to questions, how smoothly and clearly they generate text, and whether their responses make sense in context.
+When we test these models, we look at how well they understand and respond to questions, how smoothly and clearly they generate text, and whether their responses meet specific business needs.
 This step is super important because it helps us catch any issues and improve the model, ensuring it can handle tasks effectively and reliably before it goes live.

 Let's say you're using an LLM in customer support for an online retail store.
 Here's how you might evaluate it: